energywebfoundation/origin/docs/trade/exchange.md

 ### Account
 [**Source code on GitHub**](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange/src/pods/account)

-The Account pod provides services to manage (find, deploy, create) [Exchange Deposit Accounts](../user-guide-glossary.md#exchange-deposit-account).
+The Account pod provides services to manage (find, deploy) [Exchange Deposit Accounts](../user-guide-glossary.md#exchange-deposit-account).

-Each organization has one Exchange Deposit Account that is linked to a blockchain address (the Exchange Deposit Address).
-Each user must belong to one organization.
-Once they are a member of the organization, they are linked to the organization's exchange deposit address.
+Each organization has one Exchange Deposit Account, which is a deployed instance of the [TokenAccount smart contract](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-token-account/contracts/TokenAccount.sol).
+Once a user is a member of the organization, they are linked to the organization's exchange deposit address.

 #### Persistence
 The user id and their associated blockchain address are persisted in the Account repository.
 You can view the Account entity model [here](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange/src/pods/account/account.entity.ts).
 ```
  const address = await this.accountDeployerService.deployAccount();